torbas/get-recipe/README.md

 =============

 The app connects to the Food2Fork Api to allow people to search for recipes based on keywords.
+Sinatra being used as a proxy in order to query and receive data.

 ## Getting Started